SteveBarnett/human-centred/air.md

 - **Atrophying skills: critical thinking and analysis skills**
     - We learn by actively applied effort, not by passively reading answers
+    - Note that it works in a feedback loop
 - **Devaluing human skills: contextual awareness, conflict resolution.**
 - **Presenting the product as more important than the product**
     - The process is part of the product